Paulo-D2000/m17-cxx-demod/README.md

     -d causes demodulator diagnostics to be streamed to the terminal on STDERR.
     -l causes the link setup frame information (either from the first frame or LICH) to be displayed.
+    -K causes demodulator to try decrypting AES256 Encrypted baseband using the provided key.

 Note that the oscillators on the PlutoSDR and on most RTL-SDR dongles are rather inaccurate.
 You will need to have both tuned to the same frequency,